Latest update: 2020-04-15 17:21:03

 This accreditation is valid for five years.

-To go further Decree 97-109 of 6 February 1997 on the conditions of approval of persons entitled to make DNA identifications in the context of judicial proceedings or the out-of-court procedure for the identification of persons Deceased.
+For further information: Decree 97-109 of 6 February 1997 on the conditions of approval of persons entitled to make DNA identifications in the context of judicial proceedings or the out-of-court procedure for the identification of persons Deceased.

 Costs associated with qualification